 To recover data encrypted with a symmetric key, the key must be accessible to an authorized application or user seeking to decrypt the data.
 At the same time, the key must be inaccessible to someone who is maliciously trying to access encrypted data that he is not supposed to see.

-Storing the keys in the database cannot always provide infallible security if you are trying to protect against the database administrator accessing encrypted data.
+Storing encryption keys in the database does not always prevent a database administrator from accessing encrypted data.